Your Build Scripts Stink: The State of Code Smells in Build Scripts

 \subsubsection{Extensibility}

 Supporting an additional build system entails providing (i) a parser that emits the canonical data schema and (ii) optional smell detector modules.
-The dispatcher and rule engine remain untouched, offering a clear path for future expansion (e.\,g.\ Bazel or SCons).
+The dispatcher and rule engine remain untouched, offering a clear path for future expansion (e.g.,\ Bazel or SCons).
 Details of each of the four build types: parser pattern, regular expressions, the ruleset, and detection logic used behind Sniffer are provided~\cite{datashare}.